 mLearn Proceedings: http://iamlearn.org/?page_id=224

 17-20th April 2016

-Our newest member Dr Elaine Khoo is hosting the DEANZ2016 Conference, the premier conference in New Zealand showcasing research and practice in open, distance, flexible and mobile learning.
-The conference theme, There and Back: Charting flexible pathways in open, mobile and distance education, draws inspiration from a Hobbiton-based theme and conference dinner venue.
-It will be held at the University of Waikato, Hamilton, New Zealand, 17-20th April 2016.
-There is still time to submit a poster and register.
-Full details here: Call for Submissions.
+Dr Elaine Khoo hosted the DEANZ2016 Conference, the premier conference in New Zealand showcasing research and practice in open, distance, flexible and mobile learning.
+The conference theme, There and Back: Charting flexible pathways in open, mobile and distance education, drew inspiration from a Hobbiton-based theme and conference dinner venue.
+It was held at the University of Waikato, Hamilton, New Zealand, 17-20th April 2016.

 24 November 2015

 7th Mobile Learning Research Workshop